alex1blackhole/alex1blackhole/README.md

-# Hi there 👋, 𝗛𝗲𝗹𝗹𝗼, 𝗜'𝗺 Alexandr Nasonov
+# Hello there 👋, 𝗜'𝗺 Alexandr Nasonov

 ## About
-I'm Alexandr Nasonov , a Frontend developer
+I'm Alexandr Nasonov , a Frontend developer.

 I have more than 5 years of experience in related job positions.